 Below is a piece from the NYT.
-A superb piece detailing at least two things:
+A superb piece, wonderfully written, detailing at least two things:

 1. We have great deal to learn from others as we try to improve our health care system.
 If we can learn it from the Islamic Republic of Iran, or the Peoples Republic of China, or Nicaragua, or Cuba, so much the better.
 We should not throw away good ideas just because we don’t agree with the place from which they come.